 A fire extinguisher must be kept within reach when carrying out work that poses a fire risk.

 Combustible items or parts of a stand must be shielded from the work.

 The task of connecting stands to the Convention Centre power supply is entrusted to a recognised electrical contractor used by RAI Amsterdam.
 Power may not be generated in any other way.
 Regardless of which electrical contractor is used, the electrical inspections at the stands must be tested and approved by the Convention Centre’s recognised electrical contractor.
 The manager of RAI Amsterdam’s Technical Department is responsible for the electricity grid.

 Transport routes should be of ample width and free of obstacles.
 All transport routes and gangways should be kept as free as possible of gear and rubbish.
 If work is being done on a stand, for example the laying of a floor, and there is no space on the stand for the gear and materials being used, things may temporarily be placed in the gangway.
 This applies only to items intended for the work being carried out at that moment and they should then be removed as quickly as possible.
 Preferably, however, these items should be stored outside the exhibition halls and then brought into the halls on forklift trucks.

-Security officers are authorised to remove items (or cause them to be removed) if any instructions they give are not obeyed.
+Safety Managers are authorised to remove items (or cause them to be removed) if any instructions they give are not obeyed.
 Blocking access to fire extinguishers, fire hose reels, emergency doors, emergency showers and other safety facilities is strictly forbidden.